RELEGATION AND PROMOTION BATTLES .

 Nothing remarkable about that but the lone spectator taking a close look at the board was non other than US president Donald Trump, a picture taken about 20 years ago.

-The caustic caption read “Do we need to need to improve our adjudicators?”.
+The caustic caption read “Do we need to improve our adjudicators?”.

 Nigel, incidentally, is still regularly the answer to crosswords and quiz questions, quite remarkable 26 years after his failed attempt to win the world chess championship in London.
 Players who have easily surpassed his gradings have never made the same impact on public consciousness.